 A big challenge was how to make the low cottage ceilings higher.
 The beams were structural and many contained steels (RSJ's to you and I) and so could not be removed or made thinner.

-We correctly guessed that these beams were pragmaticially made by fixing wood to the outsides, nailing plasterboard on top and then plastering the lot.
+We correctly guessed that these beams were pragmatically made by fixing wood to the outsides, nailing plasterboard on top and then plastering the lot.
 It meant that while it was a quick fix to enclose the steels, much space was wasted.
-Simply by fixing the wood within the steel beams and using quality plywood instead of plasterboard, we were not only able to substantially reduce the the beam sizes, but by machining mouldings into the plywood at the edges, we softened the beams and made them far less obtrusive and oppressive.
+Simply by fixing the wood within the steel beams and using quality plywood instead of plasterboard, we were not only able to substantially reduce the beam sizes, but by machining mouldings into the plywood at the edges, we softened the beams and made them far less obtrusive and oppressive.

 We also repositioned the front door to provide a hallway with stairs rather than the previous arrangement with stairs straight onto a front door.

 Further modifications allowed for a substantially larger and more practical larder, a boot room, ground floor bathroom and storage.

 Upstairs it was a matter of making things more comfortable, with new bathrooms and further refurbishments.